What It Means to Have a Mini Stroke

 Mini strokes signal an elevated risk of major strokes, which may cause permanent damage—about one in three people who have a TIA will eventually have a stroke.
 “Think of a mini stroke as a pre-stroke.
 Your body is giving you a warning sign that you’re at risk, and you should take it seriously,” says Dr. Schunemann.

 After a mini stroke, your care team will give you a full stroke workup, including imaging of your neck and carotid arteries, an echocardiogram, an EKG and lab work to measure cholesterol and blood sugar.
 “Your next steps will include a discussion with your doctor to make a care plan that fits your specific needs,” says Dr. Schunemann.
 “Depending on the results of your tests, that could include lifestyle changes, medicine to reduce cholesterol, treatment for diabetes or hypertension, or possible surgery.”
+There is also a possibility you may need to take blood-thinning medication to lower the risk of blood clots forming.

 If you experience a mini stroke, you may want to make dietary changes, increase your exercise frequency and stop smoking, if you’re a smoker.
 “There’s an impending risk for a very large and devastating stroke after a TIA,” says Dr. Schunemann.
 “So it’s important to seek immediate treatment at the first warning sign and follow your doctor’s care plan to prevent a full stroke from happening in the future.”